AdaCore/learn/content/courses/intro-to-embedded-sys-prog/chapters/low_level_programming.rst

 pool's storage would be wasted since you never intend to allocate any storage from it.
 Specifying a size of 0 tells the implementation not to waste that storage.

-We didn't mention :ada:`Storage_Size` when we covered querying representation choices, earlier.
-It is worth mentioning, however, now that you know about how things work under the hood.

-When you have specified :ada:`Storage_Size` for some access-to-object type, querying it just returns the number you specified.

-Alternatively, if :ada:`Storage_Pool` and a pool object was specified, querying :ada:`Storage_Size` returns the value indicated by the pool object you specified.

-Finally, if neither :ada:`Storage_Pool` nor :ada:`Storage_Size` were specified, the meaning of querying :ada:`Storage_Size` is implementation-defined.
-There are many choices possible when you leave it up to the implementation, so only the implementation can say what the query would mean.

 Before we end this section, there is a GNAT compiler switch you should know about.
 Th ``-gnatR?`` switch instructs the compiler to list the